The idea of proactive customer service is to answer the following question.

 Begin a loyalty program

-While it may sound like more of a B2C method you can successfully implement it in the B2B industry as well.
+While it may sound far from proactive customer service and be more of a B2C method you can successfully implement it in the B2B industry as well.

 One of the main pros of loyalty programs is the fact that they help you increase the LTV of your customers.
 And this makes them even more try-worthy in the case of B2B companies.

 No matter what industry you operate in and who does your product serve, think about how you can make their journey more pleasant.

 Offer things like discounts, special bundles, and free resources when your customers interact with your brand or product.